flav-io/flav-io.github.io/docs/fits.md

 - **probability distributions** (represented by the `ProbabilityDistribution` class) that are the building blocks of likelihoods,
 - **measurements** (represented by the `Measurement` class), that associate probability distributions to observables,
-- **fits** (represented by the `Fit` class) that define a set of fit parameters $\vec\xi$, nuisance parameters $\nu$, and measurements $x_i$ of interest and assemble the corresponding likelihood,
+- **likelihoods** (represented by the `Likelihood` class) that define a set observables, nuisance parameters $\nu$, and measurements $x_i$ of interest and assemble the corresponding likelihood.

-- **fitters** that sample the likelihood of a given fit to obtain confidence intervals, credibility regions, best-fit values, and so on.
-This includes in particular Bayesian marginalization and frequentist likelihood profiling.
+*Note that in earlier versions of flavio, the `flavio.statistics.fits` module provided the concepts of "fits" and "fitters".
+This module has been deprecated as of v1.6 and will be removed in the future.*

 Example: we want to determine the value of the CKM element $V_{cb}$ from the total branching ratio of $B\to D\ell\nu$.
 We need

 - an existing **measurement**, consisting of a  **probability distribution** (e.g. a normal distribution with a central value and standard deviation) associated to the observable `BR(B0->Dlnu)`,
 - **probability distributions** for all the other parameters entering the prediction, like the $b$ quark mass (these reside in the `ParameterConstraints` class),
-- a **fit** simply defining we are interested in fitting the parameter $V_{cb}$ from the existing measurement of the observable `BR(B0->Dlnu)` with a set of nuisance parameters (namely the remaining parameters the prediction depends on),
+- a **likelihood** simply defining we are interested in a likelihood function from the existing measurement of the observable `BR(B0->Dlnu)` with a set of nuisance parameters (namely all parameters the prediction depends on *except* $V_{cb}$),

-- a **fitter** (defined in the `flavio.statistics.fitters` module) to determine the frequentist likelihood or Bayesian posterior probability for $V_{cb}$.
+The first two points -- PDFs for measurements and input parameters -- are already included by default in flavio (but can be modified or extended by the user), while the last point has to be specified by the user.

-The first two points -- PDFs for measurements and input parameters -- are already included by default in flavio (but can be modified or extended by the user), while the last two points have to be specified by the user.
-The [Bayesian](bayesian.html), [frequentist](frequentist.html), and [fast fit](fastfit.html) approaches are discussed in more detail on seperate pages.
+Given the likelihood function, the user can use any Python fitting tool like [iminuit](https://iminuit.readthedocs.io/en/latest/), [scipy](https://scipy.org/), [emcee](https://emcee.readthedocs.iof), or [pypmc](https://github.com/fredRos/pypmc) (depending on the statistical approach) to determine the posterior probability or profile likelihood of the parameter of interest.

 ### Experimental data